seepls/PromQL/README.md

 ###  PromQL

-• Learning PromQL for creating Alerts in Prometheus
+• PromQL to create Alerts in Prometheus

 • PromQL : query Language for Prometheus Monitoring System